tezos/tezos-mirror/docs/whitedoc/michelson.rst

 -  ``big_map (k) (t)``: Lazily deserialized maps from keys of type ``(k)`` of values of type ``(t)`` that we note ``{ Elt key value ; ... }``, with keys sorted.
 These maps should be used if you intend to store large amounts of data in a map.
 They have higher gas costs than standard maps as data is lazily deserialized.
-You are limited to a single ``big_map`` per program, which must appear on the left hand side of a pair in the contract's storage.
+A ``big_map`` cannot appear inside another ``big_map``.

 Core instructions
 -----------------